maelihector/Healthy-Gorilla/README.md

 # Healthy Gorilla | HG

-## What is this?
+## What is Healthy Gorilla

 Healthy Gorilla is a Restaurant Finder Application that takes a zip code input and retrieves nearby vegetarian restaurants for the user.

 Healthy Gorilla also allows for logged-in users to save a list of their favorite restaurants to their account.

-## How does it work?
+## How does Healthy Gorilla work?

-Along with [Firebase Authentication and Realtime Database](https://firebase.google.com/) to authenticate users, and to host restaurant data, our application uses [Google Maps Geocode API](https://developers.google.com/maps/documentation/geocoding/start) to retrieve the latitude and longitude of the user's zip code, which are then used to query the [Vegguide API](https://www.vegguide.org/)  which sends information about restaurants within a 3-mile radius.
+Along with [Firebase Authentication and Realtime Database](https://firebase.google.com/) to authenticate users and to host restaurant data, our application uses [Google Maps Geocode API](https://developers.google.com/maps/documentation/geocoding/start) to retrieve the latitude and longitude of the user's zip code, which are then used to query the [Vegguide API](https://www.vegguide.org/)  which sends information about restaurants within a 3-mile radius.

-## What does it do?
+## What does Healthy Gorilla do?

 - Healthy Gorilla allows for users to search for location-based vegetarian restaurants by inputting any U.S. zip code to the application.